idodov/pixoo64-media-album-art/README.md

 >  If you’re using the File Editor add-on, it’s set up by default to only allow file access to the main Home Assistant directory.
 However, the AppDaemon add-on files are located in the root directory.
 To access these files, follow these steps:
 1. Go to `Settings` > `Add-ons` > `File Editor` > `Configuration`
 2. Toggle off the `Enforce Basepath` option.
 3. In the File Editor, click on the arrow next to the directory name (which will be ‘homeassistant’).
-This should give you access to the root directory where the AppDaemon add-on files are located.
+This should give you access to the root directory where the AppDaemon add-on files are located at `/addon_configs/a0d7b954_appdaemon/`.

 ![arrow](https://github.com/idodov/RedAlert/assets/19820046/e57ea52d-d677-45b0-90c4-87723c5ddfea)